slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"If you know how quickly people forget the dead... you will stop living to impress people."
 -- Christopher Walken [1943]*

+> *"People think life will be like college where it’s a meritocracy.
+But it’s like high school where there are all these cliques.
+Bottom line, A+ students work for the C students that know how to get along with people and get things done.
+I know.
+I’m the C student and a director."
+-- Meryl Streep [1949]*

 > *"None of our leaders are punished for lying.
 Instead, regular people are punished for telling the truth."
 -- Tucker Carlson [1969]*

 > *"The internet doesn’t care about your title." (...)
 "I don’t believe in hierarchical relationships.
 I don’t want to be above anybody and I don’t want to be below anybody.
 If I can’t treat someone like a peer and if they can’t treat me like a peer, I just don’t want to interact with them." (...)
-"The person writing the teleprompter is in charge, not the person reading from it."
+"The person writing the teleprompter is in charge, not the person reading from it." (...)
+"Make God your only boss."
 -- Naval Ravikant [1974]*

 > *"Low status people would love a social credit score because obedience is one of the few metrics they can compete on."